Top 5 Easy Vegan Summer Recipes: From Carrot Dogs to Cookies

 1. Vegan Potato Salad

-Note: the recipe calls for 1/2 tsp of celery seeds, but I didn't have any.
+Note: The recipe calls for 1/2 teaspoon of celery seeds, but I didn't have any.
 I left them out and was still very pleased with this recipe.

 Find the recipe here: https://thehiddenveggies.com/vegan-potato-salad/